 “I can live an independent life.
 The wheelchair benefits my family as well as me.
 We want to be able to take the children to different places, like zoos, the beach.
 I can’t walk those sort of distances every day.
 The children are not saying ‘we’ve got to wait for Daddy again’ and my wife isn’t walking at snail’s pace to help me, we’re not sitting on benches every two minutes.
 Like, when I’m tired, I am able to just sit in my wheelchair and our family’s day out can carry on.”

-This March, Mark takes part in the Arnold’s again, and on 20 April, Mark and his wife will be at the Soldiering On Awards, as a finalist in the Sporting Excellence Category.
+In March, Mark again won the Arnold’s, and is looking forward to the England Disabled Strongman Championships on 2 April.
+Mark and his wife will be at the Soldiering On Awards on 20 April as a finalist in the Sporting Excellence Category.

 We would like to wish Mark the very best in all his endeavours, and express how proud we are of his achievements.